 As in a common (Gaussian) regression model, the residuals (i.e. the difference between the observed and the estimated values) of a generalized additive model (GAM) have to be independent and normally distributed.
 However, when analyzing time series which are relatively smooth and slow moving (such as the movement of the tongue over time), the residuals will generally be autocorrelated.
 This means that the residuals at time t will be correlated with the residuals at time t + 1 (see Figure 5, left).
 In our case, the autocorrelation present in the residuals is very high at about 0.97 at lag 1.
 If this autocorrelation is not brought into the model, the p-values of the model will be too small.
-Fortunately, the function bam of the mgcv package we use to create the GAMs is able to take into account the autocorrelation of the residuals (see Figure 5, right, where the autocorrelation at lag 1 has been reduced to below 0.1), thereby enabling a more reliable assessment of the model fit and the associated p-values.
-Another important benefit of the bam function is that it is able to work with large datasets (Wood et al., 2014), such as the data included in this study (about 1.5 million positions for the dialect data: 40 speakers, 3 sensors, 2 axes, 70 words repeated twice, and a duration of about 0.45 seconds, 45 measurement points, per word; the CVC dataset with 27 words contains about 0.5 million positions).
+Fortunately, the function bam of the mgcv package we use to create the GAMs is able to take into account the autocorrelation of the residuals (see Figure 5, right, where after correction the autocorrelation at lag 1 has been reduced to below 0.1), thereby enabling a more reliable assessment of the model fit and the associated p-values.
+Another important benefit of the bam function is that it is able to work with large datasets (Wood et al., 2014), such as the data included in this study (about 1.7 million positions: 34 speakers, 3 sensors, 2 axes, 97 words repeated twice, and an average duration of about 0.43 seconds, 43 measurement points, per word).

+After model fitting, we followed the model criticism procedure put forward by Baayen (2008; Ch.
+6.2.3).
+This procedure showed that the residuals of the models we fitted exhibited substantial non-normality and heteroscedasticity (i.e. the variance of the residuals was not constant across the fitted values).
+Consequently, after fitting these models, we excluded the data points for which the absolute standardized residuals were greater than 2.5 (i.e. those data points for which the predicted and actual values differed to a large extent).
+We then refitted the same model on the smaller dataset (generally containing about 98% of the original data).
+As this procedure resulted in improved characteristics of the residuals, all results reported in this paper are based on the resulting models after model criticism.
+A clear advantage of this procedure is that it reduces the likelihood of reporting effects as significant, if these effects are carried by data points for which the model is not adequate.